 - 1. Evacuate all bathers from pool or spa.
 Do not allow anyone to enter contaminated pools until decontamination procedures are complete (minimum of 30 minutes). - 2.
 Remove as much fecal material as possible using a net or scoop.
 Vacuuming fecal material is not recommended. - 3.
-Raise free available chlorine level to >10 parts per million (ppm); adjust the pH to between 7.2-7.5 - Check the filter system.
+Raise free available chlorine level to >10 parts per million (ppm); adjust the pH to between 7.2-7.5 - 4.
+Check the filter system.
 Check the chlorine level to ensure it is maintained at a level of > 10 ppm for at least 30 minutes (If necessary, thio-sulfate may be used to reduce the free chlorine residual).
 Re-open the pool. - 5.
-Document the incident in the daily records.
+Document the date and time of the incident in the daily records.
+Include whether it was a formed stool or diarrhea, free chlorine, and pH levels at the time of observation of the event.